(Watch this video to learn more about Grants.)

 Federal work-study is an employment program funded by the Department of Education.
 Work-study is based on financial need and students apply through the FAFSA.
 Money pays directly to the student via paycheck rather than paying toward the semester bill.
 Awards are made based on the availability of funding.
 If you are not awarded, but still want to work on-campus, please visit the Student Employment website.

 (Watch these videos to learn more about Types of Federal Student Loans and the differences between Private and Federal Student Loans.)

 Students may apply for federal loans through the FAFSA.
 Loan offers can be accepted or declined, based on need.
 Undergraduates are eligible for two types of loans: subsidized (need-based and does not accrue interest) and unsubsidized (does accrue interest).
 Graduate students are eligible for unsubsidized loans only.

 Some students choose to use private loans to assist with their tuition.
 Appalachian recommends researching private loan options carefully.
+We have compiled a list of our Historical Lender Data that you can use to help in your search process.
 We are happy to assist with questions!